 The electrical impulse travels from the atria to the ventricles by way of the atrioventricular (AV) node, located in the center of the heart.

-From the AV node, the electrical impulse travels through specialized His-Purkinje fibers to transmit the impulse to the ventricular muscle, resulting in ventricular contraction.
+From the AV node, the electrical impulse travels through the specialized bundle of His and through bundle branches to transmit the impulse to the ventricular muscle, resulting in ventricular contraction.

 Contraction of the atria, followed by the ventricles, causes blood to be pumped to the body.